 Mechanics: Lagrangian and Hamiltonian systems, non-holonomic mechanics, calculus of variations, mechanical systems with symmetry, conservation laws and reduction, classical field theories, geometric integration of mechanical systems, geometric quantization.

 Control: optimal control theory, control of mechanical systems, geometric control.

 > Meeting: December 6-8, 2018

-This meeting is financially supported by the Centre for Mathematics of University of Coimbra, the Department of Mathematics of the University of Coimbra and the Geometry, Mechanics and Control Network.
+This meeting is financially supported by the Centre for Mathematics of University of Coimbra, the Department of Mathematics of the University of Coimbra, FCT - Foundation for Science and Technology, and the Geometry, Mechanics and Control Network.